Many writers wonder if pursuing an Master’s in Fine Arts in Creative Writing is worthwhile.

-After getting rejected from every top program she’d heard of, Joselin Linder, a professional writer of over a decade, moved to New York and immediately began networking.
-Because she networked on her own, she advises against an MFA, unless of course tuition is free.
+Another professional writer, Joselin Linder, was rejected from every top program she’d heard of, so she moved to New York and focused on growing her network.
+Because she grew relationships in the writing field on her own, she advises against an MFA — unless, somehow, tuition is free.

 Rachel Charlene Lewis, now the founder of the Fem and editor-in-chief of Vagabond City Lit, felt constantly frustrated because her classmates attempted to transform her writing into “black, gay ‘voice of a generation’ as if it was a complement and not a basic form of tokenization.”

-While she’s unsure whether to advise other writers on pursuing an MFA or not, she stresses that no matter how much extensive research you do, you’ll never predict how well you’ll work within your cohort and with your professors.
+While she’s unsure whether to advise other writers on pursuing an MFA, she stressed that no matter how much extensive research you do, you’ll never predict how well you’ll work within your cohort and with your professors.

 4. Consider an alternative academic path

-Deviating from the traditional creative writing graduate programs, freelance writer and Romper news writer, Annamarya Scaccia graduated with a Master’s in Journalism.
+Deviating from the traditional creative writing graduate programs, freelance writer and Romper news writer Annamarya Scaccia opted for a Master’s in Journalism instead.

-Ultimately, the decision was financial because she couldn’t afford expensive workshops, residencies, or retreats in order to grasp new skills.
-Now, she’s tailored in news writing, investigative research and more.
+Ultimately, the decision was financial because she couldn’t afford expensive workshops, writing residencies, or writing retreats to gain new skills.
+Now she focuses on news writing, investigative research and reporting.

-Following a slightly different path, book publicist and writer, Alaina Leary will receive a Master’s of Arts in publishing and writing in this spring.
+Following a slightly different path, book publicist and writer Alaina Leary received a Master’s of Arts in publishing and writing.
 Her college career, which involved upper-level nonfiction and fiction courses, exposed her to journalism and professional writing.
-For graduate school, she want a more business-oriented curriculum.
+For graduate school, she wanted a more business-oriented curriculum.

-After hearing from seven different voices, there is no easy, right-or-wrong answer to getting an MFA or not.
+After hearing from these seven different voices, there’s still no obvious yes-or-no answer to the MFA debate.